Best workflow software for growing teams

 Companies see impressive demos, imagine the possibilities, and purchase sophisticated platforms.
 Then reality hits.
 Configuration takes months.
 Training is extensive.
 Business users find it overwhelming.

-A tool that handles 80% of your needs with 20% of the complexity beats a tool that handles 100% of your needs but gets implemented by 10% of your team.
+OK, that’s a bit simplistic.
+A tool that handles 80% of your needs with 20% of the complexity beats a tool that handles 100% of your needs but gets used by 10% of your team.

 How long until we see results?